 4 Questions to Ask Before Earning a Master’s Degree in Social Work

-Pursuing a service-based career is a noble, challenging, and rewarding path—and one of the best ways to make an impact is with a career in social work.
+Pursuing a service-based career is a noble, challenging and rewarding path—and one of the best ways to make an impact is with a career in social work.

 When you earn a master of social work (MSW), you learn the theory and practical skills to be successful in all social work roles.

-1. What Social Work Emphases Interest You?
+1. What Social Work Concentrations Interest You?

 One of the first things to consider when applying for an MSW program is which areas of emphasis the program offers.

 Depending on your interests and where you see your career going, you can focus on an area of emphasis within social work that will allow you to pursue your passion.
-That may include emphases such as Crisis and Emergency Management, Mental Health Practice, and School Social Work.
+That may include emphases such as Crisis and Emergency Management, Mental Health Practice and School Social Work.

 If you see yourself working with children within the school system, for example, then you may want to consider the School Social Work emphasis.
 Or, if you want to help people through times of crisis, then consider choosing Crisis and Emergency Management.
 Each of the three areas of emphasis is offered through Southern’s MSW program.